JaiirAm/WazuhMetricsFetcher/README.md

 ## Sample Output:
-Total **58 Metrics** are fetched and prepped to be kept available for prometheus to scrape **Metrics Format : Wazuh_<Metrics name><space><Metrics value> : Wazuh_nodes_count 5**
+Total **58 Metrics** are fetched and prepped to be kept available for prometheus to scrape

+**Metrics Format : Wazuh_<Metrics name><space><Metrics value> : Wazuh_nodes_count 5**

+Metrics will be available under the job name "**wazuh_custom_metrics**" in the PushGateway dashboard

 **Captured Metrics:**